 Choose them wisely, as they could have absolute control of your life one day!

-Your LPA attorneys are REQUIRED to consult you
+Your Lasting Power of attorney are REQUIRED to consult you

 if it is at all possible on each decision (imagine the cost if the attorney is a solicitor!) and they must act in your best interests at all time.

 Attorneys need to be over 18, and (if you are knocking on!) they should be younger than you – for obvious reasons.
 The LPA Property and Financial Affairs clearly needs someone reliable to act as an attorney with their financial head well and truly screwed on.
 With the LPA Health and Welfare, the attorneys’ role is perhaps more about understanding you and empathy – but common sense is essential as your attorney could well be choosing where you live, who you see and how you are treated.
 They could even be deciding who looks after your minor children.

 The most important part of organising LPAs is choosing your attorneys: you can appoint a single attorney – but if they can’t or won’t act the Courts will be forced to appoint a new LPA attorney.

 If you appoint more than one Lasting Power Of Attorney, you can insist that they all agree on every decision – but if one dies, refuses to act or is too old or ill – the Courts will be forced to appoint a new LPA attorney.
 An LPA Attorney appointed by the Court rather than the person whose LPA it is is called a DEPUTY and the process of appointing them is much more expensive than that of creating an LPA whilst you still have the ability to do so.